chaoren2357/chaoren2357/README.md

   - 3D Computer Vision
   - Physics-based Scene Understanding and Simulation

-- 🌱 I’m currently focusing on neural representation and application in urban scene.
+- 🌱 I’m currently focusing on physics-based scene understanding and simulation.
 - 👯 I’m looking to collaborate on reseach projects.
 - 📫 How to reach me: gaozhiyu@usc.edu